-The white nun orchid blooms with a lot of flowers in colors of white, reddish brown and pinky-yellow.
+The white nun orchid blooms with a lot of flowers in colors of white, maroon, reddish brown, and pinky-yellow.
 These fragrant flowers last a very long time during spring.

 The ground orchid is available online or by mail order from many orchid specialists.

 However, due to modern day technology of cloning, more growers now grow Phaius orchid plants as a seasonal crop.

 Phaius A Terrestrial Orchid